MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/429-too-many-requests-errors.md

 - Host: Host where HTTP status 429 responses were detected.
 Azure Resource Manager throttles come from `management.azure.com`, anything else is a lower layer resource provider.
 - User agent: Requests with specified user agent that were throttled.
 - Operation: Operations where HTTP status 429 responses were detected.
-- Client IP: Client IP address that sent the requests that were throttled.
+- Client IP: Client IP address that sent the throttled requests.

 Request throttling can be caused by a combination of any cluster in this subscription, not just the request rate for this cluster.